Medically reviewed by Drugs.com. Last updated on Apr 27, 2019.

 - Histamine H1 Antagonist

 Direct H1-receptor antagonist and inhibitor of histamine release from mast cells

 Non-CYP450 cytosolic enzymes to the active metabolite carboxylic acid

 Allergic conjunctivitis: Prevention of itching associated with allergic conjunctivitis

 Hypersensitivity to alcaftadine or any component of the formulation.

-Ophthalmic: Children ≥2 years, Adolescents, and Adults: Allergic conjunctivitis: Instill 1 drop into each eye once daily
+Allergic conjunctivitis: Ophthalmic: Instill 1 drop into each eye once daily.

 For topical ophthalmic use only.
 Contact lenses should be removed prior to application, and may be reinserted 10 minutes after administration.
 Separate administration of other ophthalmic agents by 5 minutes.
 Do not insert contacts if eyes are red.
 Avoid contaminating the applicator tip with affected eye(s).